 Apply for a City permit (if necessary) and complete installation+ -

 To install a heat pump HVAC system, heat pump water heater, electrical panel upgrade, induction stove, heat pump clothes dryer, or EV charging station you must work with a licensed contractor with a Santa Monica Business License to complete the permitting and installation process.
+Most single-family residential projects requiring a Single-Trade Building Permit or a Combination Building Permit are able to submit for same-day review at the Building Permit Counter.

 Other electrification projects, like purchasing an e-bike or a portable induction cooktop, do not require a permit or inspection.